 4. Limit your puppy’s space until fully and reliably potty trained.

-Read Potty Training A Puppy?
-5 Fail-Safe Tips For A Pee-Free Home [Fast!] for a deeper dive into potty training and more practical tips for a pee-free home!
+Read How to Potty Train a Mastiff Puppy Fast in 5 Easy Steps, for a deeper dive into potty training and more practical tips for a pee-free home!

 Puppy Teething – How to Make Puppy Biting Temporary and Painless